Table of Contents

 Specific symptoms of goiter

-Clear indications of the possible presence of goiter have diffuse or nodular changes of the thyroid tissue.
+Clear indications of the possible presence of goiter are diffuse or nodular enlargement of the thyroid tissue.

 First signs of goiter

-Avoiding necklaces, turtlenecks or an increase in the collar size can be regarded as the first indication of a goiter.
+Avoiding necklaces, turtlenecks, or an increase in the collar size can be regarded as the 1st indication of the presence of goiter.

-A detailed medical history may provide the first evidence for the presence of a goiter.
+A detailed medical history may provide the 1st evidence for the presence of a goiter.
 What should be questioned in detail:

 - Duration and progression of thyroid enlargement